On Saturday, a field of 13 three-year-old horses will run in the 144th Preakness Stakes, the middle jewel of thoroughbred racing's Triple Crown.

 - 3rd place: $165,000

 - 4th place: $90,000

 - 5th place: $45,000

-In 2018, $93,655,128 in total was bet on the Preakness, which was the third-highest handle in the race's history.
-However, with Justify running after his Kentucky Derby win, the Triple Crown being on the line no doubt sparked interest that year.
+In 2018, $93,655,128 was bet on the Preakness, the third-highest handle in the race's history.
+However, with Justify running after his Kentucky Derby win, the Triple Crown was on the line.

-The purse isn't the only prize on the line Saturday for the teams behind these 13 horses.
-The winner will also earn the Woodlawn Vase, originally designed by Tiffany and Co. and the most expensive trophy in U.S. sports.
+The winner in 2019 will also earn the Woodlawn Vase, originally designed by Tiffany and Co., touted by Preakness officials as "the most expensive trophy in American sports."